meeeejin/SWE3033-F2021/week-12/README.md

 ## Prerequisite

 ### [mandatory] Install SQLite Library
-- Skip this process if you already installed SQLite library
+- Skip this process if you have already installed SQLite library

 ```bash
 # go to the SQLite build directory